prajaperumal/merlin-js/PRODUCTION_SETUP.md

 ### Prisma migration errors

-**Error: "The table `public.users` does not exist in the current database" (P2021)**
+**Error: "The table `public.users` does not exist" (P2021) or "Cannot read properties of undefined (reading 'create')"**

-This means the database schema hasn't been created yet:
+This means the database schema hasn't been created or is outdated:

 ```bash
 cd /home/ubuntu/merlin-js/server